Ad Automation is a trending topic, especially in the world of eCommerce.

 Once you secure a partnership with a YouTube influencer, make a special landing page for their audience.
 Include a picture of the influencer, mention their name, and offer a personalized discount with their name for every customer.

 Make sure to include a tracking link, and once the video is up just watch the leads and sales come in.
-One brand that we’ve worked with has been getting sales 12 months after the first video launched.
+One online store that we’ve worked with has been getting sales 12 months after the first video launched.

 If you’re an eCommerce store owner or marketing manager, you should take these marketing automation strategies and mix and match based on your audience and industry.